PDAL/PDAL/doc/tutorial/pcl_block_tutorial.rst

 ..............................................................................

 The power of the PCL Block is really exposed through the JSON description.
-In this example, we apply a single PCL filter to the PointBuffer.
+In this example, we apply a single PCL filter to the PointView.
 The `PassThrough`_ filter removes points that lie outside a given range for the specified dimension.
 Here, we are asking PCL to crop the input point cloud, returning only those points with z values in the range 100 to 200.